 The prior function returns the property value of a prior event.
-The first parameter is an integer value that denotes the i-th prior event in the natural order of arrival.
+The first parameter is an expression returning a constant integer-typed value that denotes the i-th prior event in the natural order of arrival.
 The second parameter is a property name for which the function returns the value for the prior event.
 The second parameter is a property name or stream name.
-If specifying a property name, the function returns the prior event underlying value for the prior event.
+If specifying a property name, the function returns the property value for the prior event.
 If specifying a stream name, the function returns the prior event underlying object.